School avoidance: 'I was crying, screaming and shouting in the car'

 "You're looking at your child being so upset and there's nothing you can do to help.
 It's just awful.
 It's extremely stressful," she said.

-If you have been affected by any of the issues in this story you can contact the BBC Action Line.
+If you, or someone you know, have been affected by any of the issues or topics covered in this story, you can visit BBC Action Line to find information and organisations that can help.